 Rhonda chose to switch to Nebraska Total Care in January 2018 from another Managed Care Organization because she wanted to take control of her health.
-She now participates in exercise classes at her local YMCA, thanks to Nebraska Total Care’s YMCA benefit.
-She is also actively engaged with her Nebraska Total Care Care Manager.
+She now participates in exercise classes at her local YMCA, thanks to Nebraska Total Care's YMCA benefit.
+She is also actively engaged with her Care Manager at Nebraska Total Care.
 She credits the support she receives from both places with helping her achieve her weight loss goals.

 Paul’s parents chose Nebraska Total Care for their son in 2017.
 Paul relies on medical equipment that requires electricity.
-When a power outage hit their town during a blizzard, his Nebraska Total Care Care Manager helped make sure he would not lose access to his life-saving medical devices.
+When a power outage hit their town during a blizzard, his Care Manager at Nebraska Total Care helped make sure he would not lose access to his life-saving medical devices.